plotters-rs/plotters/README.md

 Plotters currently supports backend that uses the HTML5 canvas.
 To use the WASM support, you can simply use `CanvasBackend` instead of other backend and all other API remains the same!

-There's a small demo for Plotters + WASM under `examples/wasm-demo` directory of this repo.
+There's a small demo for Plotters + WASM available at [here](https://github.com/plotters-rs/plotters-wasm-demo).
-To play with the deployed version, follow this [link](https://plumberserver.com/plotters-wasm-demo/index.html).
+To play with the deployed version, follow this [link](https://plotters-rs.github.io/wasm-demo/www/index.html).

 ## What types of figure are supported?